-FDP_ACF.1[MEM] Security attribute based access control

-FDP_ACF.1.1 The TSF shall
+secure operation.

-The TSF shall enforce the Access Control Policy 10 to objects based on the CPU mode, the MMU Segment Table, the Special Function Registers to configure the MMU segmentation and the Special Function Registers related to system management 11.
+FDP_ACF.1[MEM] Security attribute based access control Hierarchical to: No other components.
+FDP_ACF.1.1 The TSF shall enforce the Access Control Policy 10 to objects based on the following: all subjects and objects and the attributes CPU mode, the MMU Segment Table, the Special Function Registers to configure the MMU segmentation and the Special Function Registers related to system management 11 .
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Code executed in the Boot Mode has read and execute access to all code/data in the Test- ROM, has read, write and execute access to all code/data in the Configuration-EEPROM has read and write access to all data in the RAM Code executed in the Test Mode has read and execute access to all code/data in the whole ROM, has read, write and execute access to all code/data in the whole EEPROM has read and write access to all data in the RAM Code executed in the Mifare Mode has read and execute access to all code/data in the Test- ROM, ntrol SFP] ects and objects controlled under the indicated SFP, and for each, the SFP- es, or named groups of SFP-relevant security attributes]

-system mana

-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

-Code executed in the Boot Mode

-- has read and execute access to all code/data in the Test-ROM, - has read, write and execute access to all code/data in the Mifare-EEPROM - has read and write access to all data in the RAM

-Code executed in the Test Mode

-- has read and execute access to all code/data in the whole ROM, - has read, write and execute access to all code/data in the whole EEPROM - has read and write access to all data in the whole RAM

-Code executed in the Mifare Mode

-- has read and execute access to all code/data in the Test-ROM,

-[assignment: security attributes, named groups of security attributes]

-© Philips Electronics NV

-9 [assignment: list of subjects, objects, and operations among subjects and objects covered by the SFP]

-[[]assignment: access control SFP]

-- has read, write and execute access to all code/data in the Mifare-EEPROM - has read and write access to all data in the RAM

-Code executed in the System Mode

-- has read and execute access to all code/data in the Application-ROM, - has read, write and execute access to all code/data in the Application-EEPROM, - has read and write access to all data in the RAM,

-Code executed in the User Mode

-- has read and/or execute access to code/data in the Application-ROM controlled by the MMU Segment Table used by the MMU, - has read and/or write and/or execute access to code/data in the Application-EEPROM controlled by the MMU Segment Table used by the MMU, - has read and/or write access to data in the RAM controlled by the MMU Segment Table used by the MMU.
-12
+NXP Semiconductors P5CC037V0A Security Target Lite PUBLIC has read, write and execute access to all code/data in the Configuration-EEPROM has no read and write access to data in the RAM Code executed in the System Mode has read and execute access to all code/data in the Application-ROM, has read, write and execute access to all code/data in the Application-EEPROM, has read and write access to all data in the RAM, Code executed in the User Mode has read and/or execute access to code/data in the Application-ROM controlled by the MMU Segment Table used by the MMU, has read and/or write and/or execute access to code/data in the Application-EEPROM controlled by the MMU Segment Table used by the MMU, has read and/or write access to data in the RAM controlled by the MMU Segment Table used by the MMU.12 FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Boot Mode or Mifare Mode has read access to the Security Row stored in the Application-EEPROM.
+The FameXE co- processor has read access to the EEPROM and read/write access to the FameXE RAM.
+13 FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the rules: none 14 .
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation FDP_ACF.1[SFR] Security attribute based access control Hierarchical to: No other components.
+FDP_ACF.1.1 The TSF shall enforce the Access Control Policy 15 to objects based on the following: all subjects and objects and the attributes CPU mode and the MMU Segment Table 16 .
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: controlled operations [assignment: rules, ba verning access among controlled subjects and controlled objects using on controlled objects] ased on security attributes, that explicitly authorise access of subjects to objects] ased on security attributes, that explicitly deny access of subjects to objects]

-FDP ACF.1.3

-The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Boot Mode or Mifare Mode has read access to the Security Row stored in the Application-EEPROM.
-The FameXE co-processor has read access to the EEPROM and read/write access to the FameXE RAM.
-13

-The TSF shall explicitly deny access of subjects to objects based on the rules: none 14.

-Dependencies:

-FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation

-FDP ACF.1[SFR]

-Security attribute based access control

-Hierarchical to:

-No other components.

-The TSF shall enforce the Access Control Policy 15 to objects based on the CPU mode and the MMU Segment Table 16.

-[assignment: rules governing access among controlled subjects and controlled objects using controlled operations on controlled objects]

-13 [assignment: rules, based on security attributes, that explicitly authorise access of subjects to objects]